-The IRA plays the part a bank normally would in extending loans to individuals or entities seeking to borrow money.
+Peer-to-peer lending allows the IRA to play the part a bank normally would in extending loans to individuals or entities seeking to borrow money.

 Advantages of private lending with a self-directed IRA: